You could be owed up to £16,000 if you have owned or leased a Jaguar Land Rover diesel car

 • Land Rover Discovery (L462)

 Join this claim if you own any of these cars – whether you bought your car new or secondhand.
 You will also be eligible if you leased your car.
-Your car must have been purchased between April 2017 and 2022 (or 2021 if you own a Jaguar E-Pace X450).
+Your car must have been purchased from 2018 (or 2021 if you own a Jaguar E-Pace X450).

 What are diesel particulate filters?